-This is an introduction from a book The easiest way to learn design patterns.
-The book is available in digital format at LeanPub and as either Kindle-specific format or in print from Amazon.
+This article is a modified introduction to the book The easiest way to learn design patterns.
+The book is available in digital format at LeanPub and in either Kindle-specific format or in print from Amazon.

-Design patterns are something that you will need to get familiar with as a programmer who works with object oriented languages.
-And this is primarily because they represent well-defined solutions to common software development problems.
+Design patterns are something that you will need to get familiar with as a programmer who works with object-oriented languages.
+This is primarily because they represent well-defined solutions to common software development problems.
 So, instead of thinking through all the details of your solution, you can simply check if any of the existing design patterns can be used.
 You won’t have to reinvent the wheel.

 If you are new to design patterns, let’s go through a quick overview of what they are.